JohnThunder01/Simple-Projects/README.md

 # Simple-Projects
-Terminal Python Apps-Games that were made when i was practising its nothing complicated
+Terminal Python Apps-Games that were made when i was practising nothing complicated